avnet-iotconnect/iotc-nrf-sdk/README.md

 This file needs to match the asset_tracker's configuration in order for OTA to work.
 If you intend to use the code by programming all of the the boards with JTAG, these files are not needed.

+### AGPS Support

+There is support for AGPS support on the gps-support branch in this repo.

+Because of antenna sharing between LTE and GPS, AGPS has to be used in LTE+GPS mode (rather than exclusive modes, which is the current model).
+This may cause slight perfromance degfreadataion and unknown behavior with some carrier DRX mode support etc. For those reasons, the prototype AGPS code is currently on a separate branch and may not support all future enhancements.

+In order to build this demo on the gsp-support branch, ensure that download the SUPL library from NRF 9160 web page and agree to its license.
+Enable SUPL_CLIENT_LIB and AGPS in KConfig and compile the gps demo.